Google-Health/imaging-research/cxr-foundation/README.md

 1. Fill out the [API access form](https://forms.gle/SJBSawfDw19JZRA59).
 Your provided Gmail account will be used for access once approved for non-clinical use.
 2. Once granted you’ll get an email and can use the CXR Foundation API with your own images.
 3. You also have access to this GitHub repository containing Python source code to:
     1. Convert DICOM images into PNGs suitable for calling CXR Foundation
     2. Call the API to generate embeddings from the PNG
-    3. Train a model given a set of embeddings and corresponding ground truth
 4. [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install) and login

 	  1. Open a command line and login.
 This will automatically accept the [Google Cloud Platform TOS](https://cloud.google.com/terms).